pplu/aws-sdk-perl/README.md

 ZipRecruiter (https://www.ziprecruiter.com/) for sponsoring development of Paws.
 Lots of work from ZipRecruiter has been done via Shadowcat Systems (https://shadow.cat/).

+castaway for contributing to fixing documentation problems
+ - taking the reigns of Paws, become part of the core team that pushes it forward
+ - properly providing backlinks between related pages
+ - making TOCs render correctly on search.cpan.org
+ - generating helpful copy-paste ready scenarios in the synopsis of each method call

 Luis Alberto Gimenez (@agimenez) for
  - The git-fu cleaning up the "pull other sdks" code
  - Credential Providers code